ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

 ---
 ~~~

 This is the object you need to modify to adapt metrics-server to your particular cluster setup.
-You also have to take some values from the yaml manifest used to deploy this service embedded in K3s, a yaml you can find in [the K3s GitHub page](https://github.com/k3s-io/k3s/blob/master/manifests/metrics-server/metrics-server-deployment.yaml).
+You also have to take some values from the manifest used to deploy this service embedded in K3s.
+You can find that YAML in [the K3s GitHub page](https://github.com/k3s-io/k3s/blob/master/manifests/metrics-server/metrics-server-deployment.yaml).

 ## Deployment of metrics-server

-As you did with MetalLB in the [previous **G027** chapter](G027%20-%20K3s%20cluster%20setup%2010%20~%20Deploying%20the%20MetalLB%20load%20balancer.md#deploying-metallb-on-your-k3s-cluster), you are going to use a Kustomize project to deploy the metrics-server in your cluster:
+As you did with MetalLB in the [previous **G027** chapter](G027%20-%20K3s%20cluster%20setup%2010%20~%20Deploying%20the%20MetalLB%20load%20balancer.md#deploying-metallb-on-your-k3s-cluster), you are going to use a Kustomize project to deploy the metrics-server in your cluster.

+### Preparing the Kustomize folder structure

+Create the folder structure to hold the Kustomize project for your metrics-server deployment:

 1. In your `kubectl` client system, create a folder structure for the Kustomize project: